ZKsync Chains

 Proof aggregation is a critical component in scaling blockchain technologies, allowing for the efficient verification of transactions across multiple chains.

-For ZK Chains, proof aggregation is done via the Gateway.
+For ZKsync chains, proof aggregation is done via the Gateway.

 Gateway

-Gateway is a hub for ZK chains proof aggregation.
-It is part of the critical infrastructure enabling interop between ZK chains.
+Gateway is a hub for ZKsync chains proof aggregation.
+It is part of the critical infrastructure enabling interop between ZKsync chains.

 - Fast interop: Interchain communication requires quick proof generation and verification.
 The latter can be very expensive on L1.
 Gateway provides an L1-like interface for chains, while giving a stable price for compute.